Jay0494/PizzaInn-insights-and-stakeholder-report/README.md

    - Focus on high-performing platforms such as the website and Facebook.

 3. **Operational Enhancements:**
-   - Allocate resources to meet demand in peak months (e.g., March).
+   - Allocate resources to meet demand in peak months (e.g., July).
    - Upsell complementary products to boost AOV.

 4. **Forecasting and Resource Management:**